 Informed clinicians

-Every care provider understands that CHG allergy exists, how to recognize it, and how to plan around it before a procedure begins.
+Every care provider understands that chlorhexidine allergy exists, how to recognize it, and how to plan around it before a procedure begins.

 Trackable data